-This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, compliance with Minimum Continuing Legal Education (MCLE) requirements, and attorney conduct that must be reported.
+This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, compliance with Minimum Continuing Legal Education (MCLE) requirements, compliance with Client Trust Account Protection Program (CTAPP) reporting, and attorney conduct that must be reported.

 Attorneys are responsible for maintaining the accuracy of the information in their State Bar record.
 Any changes must be reported within 30 days.
 Attorneys are required to report:

 Additionally, pursuant to rule 2.2(b) of the Rules of the State Bar of California, attorneys are required to verify the required information listed above by February 1 of each year during the annual license renewal process.

 To make changes, please use My State Bar Profile.
 For help accessing your profile, view this guide.

 Attorneys may also report optional information for display on their public profile: areas of practice and languages spoken by you or your office staff.

 State Bar annual licensing fees must be paid by February 1, and penalties will be imposed for nonpayment.
 You may pay annual licensing fees by logging in to My State Bar Profile.
 Information about licensing fees and waivers is available here.

 California attorneys must report compliance with the requirement to take 25 hours of continuing legal education every three years.
 To report MCLE compliance, please visit My State Bar Profile.
 Find out more about the State Bar’s legal education requirements.

 For questions related to your attorney record, annual licensing fees, or MCLE compliance, please email AttorneyRegulation@calbar.ca.gov.